Contrast-Security-OSS/join-the-team/challenges.md

 Candidates interested in becoming our first digital content strategist, we would like for you to do a couple of tasks designed to improve our OpenDocs, as we call it.

 * Provide an editorial review of the [OpenDocs web site](https://docs.contrastsecurity.com).
 This can be a very free-form analysis of the site.
 It should be less than 1000 words.
 Make sure to include comments on the following:
-    - Searchability of Content
+    - Searchability of Content.
-    - Structure and Organization of Content
+    - Structure and Organization of Content.
-    - Use of Images and Visualizations
+    - Use of Images and Visualizations.
-    - General Grammar and Content Value
+    - General Grammar and Content Value.
 * Make (3) recommendations or improvements that would immediately add value to our user community.
 * Submit a writing sample.
 The writing sample could be completely unrelated to our content on OpenDocs.
 The writing sample should describe how a user of a web application accomplishes a particular task or set of tasks.
 It should include:
     - Overview of the task from the end-user's perspective.
     - Steps for the user to execute.
-    - Appropriate visual aids
+    - Appropriate visual aids.
-    - Tags for searchability and indexing
+    - Tags for searchability and indexing.
-    - Please write the sample in [Markdown](https://en.wikipedia.org/wiki/Markdown)
+    - Please write the sample in [Markdown](https://en.wikipedia.org/wiki/Markdown).